 We believe the curriculum is everything a child experiences during their time in our school.
 With a constantly evolving curriculum which responds to the needs of our learners and their interests.

-Churchill Park Academy is a large 3-19 all through special school in West Norfolk.
-At Churchill Park we provide a curriculum that embodies our school’s core values.
-One that allows pupils to develop their independence, develop excellence in all they do, fulfil their capacity, learn to be part of their community and we demonstrate inclusion at the heart of all we do.
+Churchill Park Academy is a large 5–19 all-through special school in West Norfolk.
+At Churchill Park, we provide a curriculum that embodies our core values of communication, inclusion, and independence.
+We enable pupils to develop their independence, strive for excellence in all they do, and fulfil their individual potential.
+We place communication at the heart of learning, support every pupil to feel included and valued, and prepare them to be active members of their community.

 Same provision, same assessment